 What is LUNA?

 The DLC is a non-profit organization that improves energy efficiency, lighting quality, and the human experience in the built environment by creating minimum thresholds for lighting efficacy, quality, controllability, and reliability.
 DLC LUNA is a set of additional performance criteria and a list of qualified products that represent the highest quality outdoor lighting – lighting that minimizes light pollution, provides appropriate visibility for people, and limits negative impacts to the environment.
-In addition to these advantages, using LUNA products also help communities save energy because listed products also meet the DLC’s rigorous requirements for all solid-state (LED) lighting.
+In addition to these advantages, using LUNA products also help communities save energy because listed products also meet the DLC’s rigorous requirements for all LED lighting.

 Requiring LUNA qualified products for outdoor lighting in dark sky policies, ordinances, or bylaws helps you be confident that your lighting projects save energy AND can be used to follow best environmental practices for nighttime lighting.